-5.5 Need for the Project: Given the growing expectation of ubiquitous wireless connectivity in high mobility environments, the need for unlicensed, high bandwidth, easy-to-use wireless communications technology, immune to RF interference and which does not overload existing RF spectrum or necessarily require additional hardware, has never been greater.
+5.5 Need for the Project: Given the growing expectation of ubiquitous wireless connectivity in high mobility environments, the rapid development of AI concept for PHY for effective and fast signal processing, the need for unlicensed, high bandwidth, easy-to-use wireless communications technology, immune to RF interference and which does not overload existing RF spectrum or necessarily require additional hardware, has never been greater.
 This standard specifically addresses these needs.
 In particular, optical wireless based solutions to this problem address a significant opportunity, extending to billions of existing industrial devices, to provide secure, non RF based communications between industrial devices and/or between industrial devices and fixed infrastructure on a one to one, or one to many or many to one basis at acceptable data rates.
-Potential applications include ADAS, control of mobile robots in a personalized manufacturing cell or at an assembly line, automated guided vehicular systems, small cell backhaul, security monitoring in petrochemical plants, secure communications in nuclear facilities and hospitals, etc. There is also a similar emerging need in commercial/business settings, especially in environments requiring high data rates and high levels of security.
+Potential applications include ADAS, control of mobile robots in a personalized manufacturing cell or at an assembly line, automated guided vehicular systems, collision avoidance in drone network, small cell backhaul, security monitoring in petrochemical plants, secure communications in nuclear facilities and hospitals, etc. There is also a similar emerging need in commercial/business settings, especially in environments requiring high data rates and high levels of security.